 2013-2014 Russian Courses

 At the end of this course, students should feel that they have a fairly sophisticated grasp of Russian and the ability to communicate in Russian in any situation.
 After the first year of studying the language, students have learned the bulk of Russian grammar; this course will emphasize grammar review, vocabulary accumulation, and regular oral practice.
 Class time will center on the spoken language, and students will be expected to participate actively in discussions based on new vocabulary.
 Regular written homework will be required, along with weekly conversation classes with the Russian assistant; attendance at Russian table is strongly encouraged.
 Conference work will focus on the written language, and students will be asked to read short texts by the author(s) of their choice with the aim of appreciating a very different culture and/or literature while learning to read independently, accurately, and with as little recourse to the dictionary as possible.
-For students with one year of college Russian or the equivalent.
+Prerequisite: one year of college Russian or the equivalent.